westlicht/performer/_pages/manual/index.md

 This page allows to change the sequence settings of the currently selected sequence on the selected track.
 Note that the shown parameters depend on the configured _Track Mode_ of the selected track.
 Press `TRACK[1-8]` to change the selected track.
 Hold `PATT` and rotate the `ENCODER` to change the selected sequence.

-For quick access to most of the sequence parameters, there is also a quick edit mode on the [Sequence Edit](#pages-sequence-edit) page, introduced in the next section.
+For quick access to most of the sequence parameters, there is also a quick edit mode on the [Steps](#pages-steps) page, introduced in the next section.

 <h4>Context Menu</h4>